-Program Website: Natural History – Hiram College
+Program Website: Neuroscience – Hiram College

 Have you ever wondered how a fly avoids a flyswatter, how a fish navigates the currents, or how caffeine affects your brain?
 All of these questions fall within the broad domain of neuroscience: the study of the intersection between mind, brain, body, and behavior.

 Neuroscience spans many disciplines, including biology, psychology, chemistry, physics, computer science, mathematics, and philosophy.
 The neuroscience program at Hiram College provides students with a strong and comprehensive major that encompasses the study of brains, behavior, and evolution at multiple levels, from the cellular and molecular through the cognitive and behavioral.
 Students who wish to major in neuroscience can expect a rigorous and intensive course load emphasizing contributions from many academic programs and research opportunities on campus.